Brian Crecente: Recognition

 In 2018, Crecente received a special recognition from the Society of Professional Journalists for his series on game culture in Cuba.
 He was also awarded first place for Excellence in eSports Writing that same year by the SPJ for his story on the esports champions of Cuba.
 Crecente was named one of the 20 most influential people in the video game industry over the past 20 years by GamePro in 2009 and one of gaming's Top 50 journalists by Edge in 2006.
 He was featured in a 5280 biography.

 Personal life

-Brian Crecente is married and has a son, Tristan.
+Brian Crecente is married and has a son and two grandchildren.
 He is the uncle of Jennifer Ann Crecente, who was murdered in 2006.
 He was one of the judges on the "Life.
 Love.
 Game Design Challenge", a competition designed "to challenge video game designers and developers to create video games about teen dating violence" sponsored by Jennifer Ann's Group, a memorial charity for Jennifer.
 Crecente attended the University of Maryland, College Park.